Overview

 Background

-More and more people are choosing to live, work and enjoy life on the Sunshine Coast.
-As our population grows, it’s important that our transport systems help all people to move around easily and safely.
+More and more people are choosing to live, work, and enjoy life on the Sunshine Coast.
+As our population grows, it’s important that our transport systems help people to move around easily and safely.

 We want the Sunshine Coast to be a place where getting from A to B is simple - whether you’re walking, riding a bike, using a wheelchair, or catching public transport.
 That’s why Council is working to make our active transport network better connected, safer and more inclusive for everyone.

-Council is committed to making active transport, like walking, cycling and wheeling, an option for people of all ages, genders and abilities.
+Council is committed to making active transport, like walking, riding, and rolling, an option for people of all ages, genders, and abilities.
 We want everyone in our community to feel safe and that the paths to move around locally are inclusive of their needs.

 Timeline